 The other fairy, the one much younger than me, turned up magically on my cell phone.
 She and I knew each other only professionally.
 She is a public relations professional, and I am a journalist, and that is how we had spoken to each other a couple of times on the phone.
 Several months ago, she called me for some professional query, and I mentioned to her that I had switched to academics now.
 We somehow struck up a conversation, suddenly realising how much we had in common, suddenly bonding together fabulously.

 Friends who had never even seen each other’s face.
 And that is how serendipity works.

-This young fairy named Nupur is one of the purest souls I’ve met.
-She hand held me through the organisation of the book launch, pointing out the smallest details and being there for me instantly when I needed her.
+This young fairy named Nitika is one of the purest souls I’ve met.
+She hand held me through the organising of the book launch, pointing out the smallest details and being there for me instantly when I needed her.
 It’s not every day you meet someone who immediately and selflessly helps you, handholds you for no ulterior motive, for nothing that they are going to get from you in return.
 Someone who loves you without trying to control you, someone who thinks about your needs without projecting their own needs upon you.
 Someone who understands what you want to do, without imposing upon you what they think you should do.
 Not all fairy godmothers come with white hair, you see?
 There are no rigid rules in life.
-(Unfortunately Nupur fell ill on the day of the launch and could not be there.
+(Unfortunately Nitika fell ill on the day of the launch and could not be there.
 But she was surely there in spirit)